janeffer945/Portfolio-/README.md

   .
 Css
   ## Requirements
-  .
   Either a computer,phone,tablet or an Ipad

+  An access to the Internet